luotsi/vegcover-manuscript-12_2021/README.md

 The role of this repository is to assist in verification of authenticity of research, accompany article text, illustrate the data flow of the proposed framework, and to provide implementation details for the reader, not as code ready to be run in production.
-The code is a Docker-enabled version of the code used for our study that is set up to run essential parts of the experiments to demonstrate the data flow of the pipeline including realistic data without requiring e.g. a Matlab license or high-power computing resources that we used for computing Stan/MCMC results for LGPDE.
+The code is a Docker-enabled version of the code used for our study that is set up to run representative examples of experiments to demonstrate the data flow of the pipeline including realistic data without requiring e.g. a Matlab license or high-power computing resources that we used for computing Stan/MCMC results for LGPDE.
 This code is provided as is, with no guarantees or liabilities.